spacelift-io/user-documentation/docs/integrations/docker.md

 }
 ```

 Note that the source as defined above and the plugin path as defined in the Dockerfile are entirely arbitrary but **must match**.
-You can read more in the [official Terraform 0.13 upgrade documentation](https://www.terraform.io/upgrade-guides/0-13.html#in-house-providers).
+You can read more in the [official Terraform 0.13 upgrade documentation](https://www.terraform.io/upgrade-guides/0-13.html#in-house-providers){: rel="nofollow"}.

 ## Using private Docker images